proftomwbell/Ulex/versions/1.1/README.md

 ## Footnotes

 <a name="fn1"><sup>1</sup></a> For more about Ulex, see, Tom W. Bell, YOUR NEXT GOVERNMENT?
 FROM THE NATION STATE TO
-STATELESS NATIONS (Cambridge University Press, 2017).
+STATELESS NATIONS ch.
+3.7 (Cambridge University Press, 2018).

 <a name="fn2"><sup>2</sup></a> In fact, scholarly summations of common law rules — the various RESTATEMENTS — constitute the
 greatest part of Ulex's substantive rules.